stevhens/iOS-AutoLayoutCalculator/README.md

 # Basic Calculator

-This is an auto layout calculator app
+This is an auto layout calculator app.

 # Outline